benryder1988/Spatial-Workshop/README.md

 # Spatial Data Science Workshop
-## Cristina Kadar & Benjamin Ryder
+## Cristina Kadar & Benjamin Ryder (PhD students @ ETHZ)
-## 20th September 2017
+## January 28th 2018 (Applied Machine Learning Days @ EPFL)

-**Goal:** Familiarize participants with the challenges of working with geo-referenced multi-modal data (governmental data, open data, online digital traces, etc.).
+**Goal:** Familiarize participants with the challenges of working with geo-referenced multi-modal data (governmental data, open data, social media, etc.).
+Build first visualizations and prediction models.

+**Theory:** First, we will talk about the definition of spatial data science, the specifics of map data, and some methods for spatial models.
+You can find the up-to-date slides on that here: https://docs.google.com/presentation/d/196Li2zQ1ZaKgh3JZhqETTFdz5Fpn-dTLTFUY9Yf1IXU/edit?usp=sharing

+**Application:** Then, we will go through a hands-on session to answer a real-world problem, for which we have prepared data and code for you.
+All materials are available in this git repository.

-**Problem:** How are Airnbnb prices influenced by the listing properties and the attributes of the neighborhood?
+*Problem:* How are Airnbnb prices influenced by the listing properties and the attributes of the neighborhood?

-**Data:** We will make the data available for download on the tutorial’s website.

-**Software:** Participants will be required to have the packages/tools pre-installed.
+*Data:* We have already pre-processed the data from various sources: insideairbnb, census, NYC open data platform, Foursquare, Streetscore and made it available for you on point level and census tract level.

+*Code:* To run the the IPython notebooks you need to install some specific libraries: pysal, geopandas, pandas, matplotlib, numpy, scipy, etc.